MarinaFroes/Harry-Potter-Quiz/README.md

 ![Favicon]('./img/favicon.ico')
-# Harry Potter Quizz
+# Harry Potter Quiz

 ## Introduction

-This Harry Potter quizz aims to test your knowledge about the Harry Potter world.
+This Harry Potter quiz aims to test your knowledge about the Harry Potter world.

 The HTML and CSS files were validated by the followings validators  without any errors or warnings.
 - [W3C HTML Validator](https://jigsaw.w3.org/css-validator/)